 Croy Castle, Medieval castle in Aarle-Rixtel, Netherlands.

-Croy Castle is a medieval castle in Aarle-Rixtel featuring a round tower at its northwest corner and displaying architectural elements from both the 15th and 18th centuries.
-The building combines features from different construction phases, showing how fortifications evolved over time.
+Croy Castle is a medieval castle in Aarle-Rixtel, in the municipality of Laarbeek, with a round tower at its northwest corner and building elements from both the 15th and 18th centuries.
+The structure clearly shows how it was expanded and altered across several construction phases.

-Jacob van Croÿ, a Burgundian nobleman, acquired the castle in 1477 from Rutger van Erp, who owned a smaller fortified house.
-The expansion into a larger stronghold reflected the family's growing power during a period of shifting regional control.
+Jacob van Croÿ acquired the castle in 1477 from Rutger van Erp, who had previously owned a smaller fortified house on the site.
+Under the new owners, the property was expanded into a larger stronghold, reflecting the family's growing influence in the region.

 The community of curious travelers